apache/servicemix3/servicemix-assembly/src/main/release/README.txt

 Incubation Disclaimer
 =====================
-ActiveMQ is an effort undergoing incubation at the Apache Software Foundation (ASF), sponsored by the Geronimo PMC.
+ServiceMix is an effort undergoing incubation at the Apache Software Foundation (ASF), sponsored by the Geronimo PMC.
 Incubation is required of all newly accepted projects until a further review indicates that the infrastructure, communications, and decision making process have stabilized in a manner consistent with other successful ASF projects.